The Different Types of Startup Valuations — and When Each One Matters

 Exit valuations are outcomes, not compliance tools, and are irrelevant for option pricing or tax purposes.

-A SAFE (Simple Agreement for Future Equity) is not a valuation —” by design.
+A SAFE (Simple Agreement for Future Equity) is not a valuation — by design.

-What a SAFE does
+What Does a SAFE Actually Do?

 - Allows startups to raise capital without setting a valuation today